 By my calculation, there are nearly 70 breweries within approximately an hour of Harrisburg, giving this area possibly the highest concentration of craft breweries in Pennsylvania (including many great Lancaster breweries).

 To help limit the list a bit, I’m only including breweries that are within roughly 30 minutes of the city, and that I’ve personally visited and enjoyed.
 As I find more breweries near Harrisburg that I enjoy, I’ll update this article.

 Harrisburg’s breweries offer a bit of something for everyone, and there are some of them that you won’t want to miss when visiting the Harrisburg area.

 This list isn’t in any particular order, but if you only have time to visit one brewery near Harrisburg, make it Troegs Independent Brewing.
 Founded in downtown Harrisburg in 1996 by brothers Chris and John Trogner, Troegs moved to Hershey in 2011 due to increased demand.

-Troegs is not only one of the largest breweries in Pennsylvania, but is also one of my personal favorites.
-Their tasting room, which sits only about a mile from Hershey Park, offers a full range of their delicious brews, including many small batch beer (none of which are ever bad).
+Troegs is not only one of the largest breweries in Pennsylvania but is also one of my personal favorites.
+Their tasting room, which sits only about a mile from Hershey Park, offers a full range of their delicious brews, including many small-batch beers (none of which are ever bad).